Winterset Strudel !!! free!!!!

 Deep chocolate, holiday biscotti with a ribbon of cherry preserves, spiked with Cherry Herring or Kirsch, all coated in a special white ‘snow’ or set ‘whipped cream’ for the full Black Forest Cake effect…but with a crunch.

-Fiori Di Sicilia Cookies Orange and White Chocolate Glaze Tiny little butter cookies that taste like a vanilla creamsicle in a cookie.
+Fiori Di Sicilia Cookies with White Chocolate Glaze Tiny little butter cookies that taste like a vanilla creamsicle in a cookie.
 The Fiori Di Sicilia is a specialty extract that perfumes these morsels just so.
 I get mine from King Arthur Flour or use my own version you can make at home with pantry extracts (it’s all in the recipe).